AzzamSyakir/go-micro-services/README.md

 # Go Micro-Services

-POS-API develop using microservices architecture patten
+POS-API develop using microservices architecture pattern
 # micro-services

 ## What are microservices?